ClearSCADA/node-red/README.md

 Install
 -------

-Note - the following install will not work until the node has been contributed.
+Note - the following install below will not work until the node has been contributed.
 Until then please follow the instructions in the Word file in this repository.

 Run the following command in your Node-RED user directory - typically `~/.node-red`